Bruneian Malays: Etymology

 The northwest coast of Borneo, areas with large concentration of Bruneian Malays in Brunei and East Malaysia.

 As per an official statistics, the "Bruneian Malays" term only became official after the 1921 Brunei Ethnic Categories Census, which is different from the 1906 and 1911 census which only mentioned "Barunays" (Brunei's or Bruneian).
 It is possibly indicated a shift on the self-perception by the Bruneians about their Malay identity.
 The earliest recorded documentation by the West about Brunei is by an Italian known as Ludovico di Varthema, who also said the "Bruneian people have fairer skin tone than the peoples he met in Maluku Islands".
 On his documentation back to 1550;

 We arrived at the island of Bornei (Brunei or Borneo), which is distant from the Maluch about two hundred miles, and we found that it was somewhat larger than the aforesaid and much lower.
 The people are pagans and are men of goodwill.
-Their colour is whiter than that of the other sort....in this island justice is well administered...
+Their colour is whiter than that of the other sort....in this island justice is well administered.

-Some historians have suggested that Bruneian Malay have been linked with the Chinese mainland due to its historical sources dependent on Chinese support.
+Some historians, such as Liu Yingsheng and Pengiran Karim Pengiran Osman, have suggested that Bruneian Malay has been linked with the Chinese mainland due to its extensive historical sources dependent on Chinese records, such as the Book of Liang of the Liang dynasty from the 6th century, which is much older than the Bruneian sultanate in the 14th century, which describes early Brunei kingdom relations with symbiotic relationships, early maritime trade, diplomacy, and people movements from the southern area of China.